GeoBosh/Rdpack/README.md

     install_github("GeoBosh/Rdpack")

-<a id="org971138b"></a>
+<a id="org71f9442"></a>

 ## Usage

-<a id="org3de4202"></a>
+<a id="org2f86689"></a>

 ### Inserting Bibtex references

 The simplest way to insert Bibtex references is with the Rd macro `\insertRef`.
 Just put `\insertRef{key}{package}` in the documentation to insert item with key `key`  from file `REFERENCES.bib` in your package `package`.
-For this to work the "DESCRIPTION" file of the package needs to be amended, see below the full details.
+For this to work the `DESCRIPTION` file of the package needs to be amended, see below the full details.

 1. Preparation

     To prepare a package for importing BibTeX references it is necessary to tell the package management tools that package Rdpack and its Rd macros are needed.
-The references should be put in file "inst/REFERENCES.bib".
-    These steps are enumerated below in somewhat more detail, see also the vignette
+The references should be put in file `inst/REFERENCES.bib`.
+These steps are enumerated below in somewhat more detail, see also the vignette [`Inserting_bibtex_references`](https://cran.r-project.org/package=Rdpack).
-    [`Inserting_bibtex_references`](https://cran.r-project.org/package=Rdpack).

     i.
 Add the following lines to  file "DESCRIPTION":